adam-hurwitz/finance-oi/tax/cointracker-ct/cointracker-opportunities.md

 - Option to transfer the cost basis when depositing into and withdrawing from liquidity pools
 - Access setting: Select your profile username (Top-right menubar) > "Settings" > "Tax" tab > "Treat liquidity pool transactions as non-taxable"

 <p style="text-align: center; font-style: italic">This is not financial, technical, or legal advice.
-Do your own research and consult professionals.</p>
+Do your own research.</p>